zehranrgi/llm_path.github.io/README.md

 Here you can find Deeplearning.ai notebooks about the LLM, RAG, AGENTS which are ready to see outputs!

-Also, I  put the website link in my notes so that these links can be seen in a short way.
+Also, I  put the website link in my notes so that these links can be seen shortly.
+Click the below link.
 [LLM 5 day Deeplearningai](https://zehras-notes.gitbook.io/largelanguagemodels.gitbook.com/llm-5-day-deeplearningai)